U.S. Coast Guard rescues 3 fishermen after vessel sinks off Honolulu

-Coast Guard Air Station Barbers Point crew and three men from 25-foot fishing vessel Ichiban talk at Air Station Barbers Point, Hawaii, Sept.
-19. Coast Guard Sector Honolulu received notification from Honolulu Fire Department that the Ichiban, was taking on water nine miles offshore of Honolulu Harbor.
+Coast Guard Air Station Barbers Point MH-65 Dolphin helicopter crew help three men off the helicopter after a search and rescue case off the coast of Honolulu, Hawaii, Sept.
+19. Coast Guard Sector Honolulu received notification from Honolulu Fire Department that 25-foot fishing vessel, Ichiban, was taking on water nine miles offshore of Honolulu Harbor.

 |Date Taken: